23+ Questions To Ask Before Hiring a CRO Agency

 You want to validate:

-2. How that process will be applied to your particular website
+2. How will that process be applied to your particular website

-Best practices are great in theory but difficult in practice.
+Best practices are great in theory, but difficult in practice.

 How does that impact you?